dylanmorshead/StarLight-Encryption/README.md

 -p password, classical password

--cipher AES, choose a cipher from the plugins, to write a plugin
+-cipher AES, choose a cipher from the plugins, to write a plugin(optional unless you want to use other plugins) default AES

+if your still confused, here is a understandable example, for both encryption and decryption

+-e yes -f secretimage.png -p asupersecretpassword -cipher AES -d yes -f secretimage.png.aes -p asupersecretpassword -cipher AES

-check example.py
+for an example on how to write a plugin, check example.py

 -show w - shows GNU licence